![]() |

 Creates an iterator for the specified plain pointer array.

-This iterator assumes that every element in the array is a pointer and yields exactly those pointers during iteration (while in contrast an iterator created with cxIterator() would return the addresses of those pointers within the array).
+This iterator assumes that every element in the array is a pointer and yields exactly those pointers during iteration (on the other hand, an iterator created with cxIterator() would return the addresses of those pointers within the array).

 While the iterator is in use, the array may only be altered by removing elements through cxIteratorFlagRemoval().
 Every other change to the array will bring this iterator to an undefined state.

-, removing an element will only move the last element to the position of the removed element, instead of moving all subsequent elements by one.
-Usually, when the order of elements is not important, this parameter should be set to false
+When remove_keeps_order is set to false, removing an element will only move the last element to the position of the removed element, instead of moving all subsequent elements by one.
+Usually, when the order of elements is not important, this parameter should be set to false.